Can Crisis Text Counseling Really Help Someone?

 The Benefits of Crisis Text Counseling

-One of the biggest questions that people often have about text counseling is whether or not it actually works to help someone with their mental health issues.
-Research around this area has found that text counseling, along with other forms of digital counseling, is just as effective as traditional counseling.
+One of the biggest questions that people often have about text counseling is whether it actually helps someone with their mental health issues.
+Research around this area has found that text counseling and other digital counseling forms are just as effective as traditional counseling.
 Everyone is different when it comes to how they are comfortable communicating their problems with another person.
 One of the biggest challenges that people face with getting help can be their reluctance or inability to open up to someone in a face-to-face setting.
 Crisis text lines give people the option to discuss their issues without the pressure of in-person meetings.

 For some people, such as those with physical or mental limitations that make it difficult to leave the house, having access to a live trained crisis counselor via text is actually more effective.
 It is also a great option for those with no or limited access to transportation, people who live in very rural areas with no traditional therapist nearby, or those who share a home with a person that would frown upon them seeing a therapist.